 Stress is actually a necessary part of life.
 Without it, we wouldn’t have a reason to get out of bed in the morning or show up to fulfill our responsibilities.
 Eustress is the stress that motivates us, keeping us interested in daily activities and relationships.
 Distress is normally considered negative and is more difficult to cope with.
 That’s the stress that causes us to grind our teeth, disrupts sleep and may cause us to be short tempered.
+IF you are a woman you need to try this kegel weights and lifts routine!!!

 The report details how people frequently handle stress: “People often eat unhealthy food and don’t have the energy or time to exercise.
 Stress can also lead us into other heart-damaging behaviors, such as smoking and drinking too much alcohol.”